Arnot Ogden Medical Center

-Arnot Ogden Medical Center is a 19th-century-founded medical facility in upstate New York previously known as Arnot-Ogden Memorial Hospital.
+Arnot Ogden Medical Center is a medical facility in Elmira, New York, previously known as Arnot-Ogden Memorial Hospital, founded in 1888.

 History

-Construction was completed in 1888.
-The hospital is located in Elmira, New York.
+Construction of the Arnot-Ogden Memorial Hospital was completed in 1888.
 The former Arnot-Ogden Memorial Hospital is the anchor to Arnot Ogden Medical Center, which is part of Arnot Health.
 The latter is an umbrella organization that includes St. Joseph's Hospital (Elmira) and Ira Davenport Memorial Hospital.

 In 2015 they added another floor; together with other renovations, the result enabled that about 90 percent of patient rooms are private.
 The hospital is among those that "cleaned up" their website's visitation policy based on federal patient rights that were updated in 2010 permitting the person who has been hospitalized to choose who may visit, rather than "family only."

 The hospital was named as a Top 25 hospital in the State of New York in 2019.